 For more information about funeral bonds, see our complete Guide to Funeral Bonds in Australia.

-Funeral insurance is a risky investment.
+For the most part, funeral insurance is a risky investment.
 According to ASIC:

 While some features (such as premium caps and payout guarantees) can help alleviate the risk of paying more than your final benefit, under all insurance policies, if you become unable to pay the premium, you will forfeit the policy and lose everything you have contributed up until that point.